KSP-KOS/KOS/doc/source/structures/misc/steeringmanager.rst

     :type: :struct:`PIDLoop`
     :access: Get only

-    Returns the PIDLoop object for the pitch direction.
+    Returns the PIDLoop object responsible for calculating the target angular velocity in the pitch direction.
 This allows direct manipulation of the gain parameters, and other components of the :struct:`PIDLoop` structure.
-The loop's `MAXOUTPUT` value will be overwritten on every sample, with it being set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).
+Changing the loop's `MAXOUTPUT` or `MINOUTPUT` values will have no effect as they are overwritten every physics frame.
+They are set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).

 .. attribute:: SteeringManager:YAWPID

     :type: :struct:`PIDLoop`
     :access: Get only

-    Returns the PIDLoop object for the yaw direction.
+    Returns the PIDLoop object responsible for calculating the target angular velocity in the yaw direction.
 This allows direct manipulation of the gain parameters, and other components of the :struct:`PIDLoop` structure.
-The loop's `MAXOUTPUT` value will be overwritten on every sample, with it being set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).
+Changing the loop's `MAXOUTPUT` or `MINOUTPUT` values will have no effect as they are overwritten every physics frame.
+They are set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).

 .. attribute:: SteeringManager:ROLLPID

     :type: :struct:`PIDLoop`
     :access: Get only

-    Returns the PIDLoop object for the roll direction.
+    Returns the PIDLoop object responsible for calculating the target angular velocity in the roll direction.
 This allows direct manipulation of the gain parameters, and other components of the :struct:`PIDLoop` structure.
-The loop's `MAXOUTPUT` value will be overwritten on every sample, with it being set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).
+Changing the loop's `MAXOUTPUT` or `MINOUTPUT` values will have no effect as they are overwritten every physics frame.
+They are set to limit the maximum turning rate to that which can be stopped in a :attr:`MAXSTOPPINGTIME` seconds (calculated based on available torque, and the ship's moment of inertia).

 .. attribute:: SteeringManager:ENABLED